An Old U.S. Law Bans Citizens From Buying Alcohol on Election Day — Is It Still Active?

 Can you buy alcohol on Election Day?
 An old U.S. law prohibits citizens from purchasing alcohol day-of, but it varies based on where you live.

 As most of us know, several U.S. laws are incredibly outdated and definitely require some updates, but one regulation that is still active in certain parts of the country may hinder your Election Day plans.
-An age-old law bans actually U.S. citizens from purchasing alcohol on Election Day, which — depending on what happens today — may come as a somewhat of a drag.
+An age-old law bans actually U.S. citizens from purchasing alcohol on Election Day, which — depending on how certain election results turn out — may come as a somewhat of a drag.

-The 2020 presidential election is coming with undeniably high stakes, and therefore, you may have been hoping to buy alcohol on Election Day — but is the outdated alcohol ban still in effect nationwide?
-It depends on where you live, though the pre-Prohibition law is still active in certain parts across the U.S. as of November 2020.
+You may have been hoping to buy alcohol on an upcoming Election Day — but is the outdated alcohol ban still in effect nationwide?
+It depends on where you live, though the pre-Prohibition law is still active in certain parts across the U.S.

 The Election Day alcohol ban is still active in some parts of the U.S. — behind the age-old law.

 Generally on Election Day, a number of businesses across the board close to allow employees to vote, and to encourage others to do the same.
 However, pre-Prohibition era, several states started mandating liquor stores to close down, and retailers that sold liquor to refrain from doing so on Election Day.
 According to WUSA9, this was because candidates often used alcohol to persuade undecided voters, which George Washington was allegedly guilty of doing.